nguyenank/shot-plotter/README.md

 The period of the event can be logged through radio buttons.

 The team can be specified through radio buttons and a text field that allows custom team names to be entered.
 The first team, which defaults to Home, corresponds to teal dots, and the second team, which defaults to Away, corresponds to orange dots.
-The legend below the rink clarifies which color corresponds to which team.
+The legend below the playing area clarifies which color corresponds to which team.

 The player can be specified through a text field.
 If the player entry is 2 characters or less (for a player number, say), the player will appear on the event dot on the playing area.

-The type of event can be specified, under Type or Outcome.Additional options can be specified by typing in the dropdown and selecting the new option that appears by clicking or pressing Enter.
-Each option corresponds to a different dot shape, as indicated by the legend below the rink.
+The type of event can be specified, under Type or Outcome.
+Additional options can be specified by typing in the dropdown and selecting the new option that appears by clicking or pressing Enter.
+Each option corresponds to a different dot shape, as indicated by the legend below the playing area.

 Details logged for each event can be customized by clicking on the _Customize Details_ button at the bottom of the details panel.
 Details can only be customized when there are noevents recorded.